 |Universe 3 (1989)||(Cover Artwork by)|

 |Ridge Racer: Slipstream (2014)||(Special Thanks)|

 |Drakan: Order of the Flame (1999)||(Special Thanks)|

-Maurice Molyneaux has been involved in game development since 1988, starting as a game artist, game designer, producer, and eventually as Director of Product Namco Networks America Inc.
+Maurice Molyneaux was involved in game development from 1988, starting as a game artist, game designer, producer, and eventually as Director of Product Namco Networks America Inc.